Ashvita-6/chat-app/README.md

 - **Secure Authentication:** Implemented JWT-based login with bcrypt password hashing to keep user data safe.
 - **Real-Time Communication:** Powered by Socket.IO, enabling instant messaging and live online presence updates.
 - **Rich Media Support:** Integrated Cloudinary for efficient image upload and delivery.
-- **Modern Frontend:** Built with React, styled using Tailwind CSS and Daisy UI, with 32 customizable themes and fully responsive design.
+- **Modern Frontend:** Built with React, styled using Tailwind CSS and Daisy UI , the app has a full responsive design.
 - **Global State Management:** Used Zustand for clean and efficient handling of app state.
 - **Backend:** Node.js, Express, and MongoDB for RESTful API and data storage.
 - **Deployment:** Served React frontend statically through Express backend, deployed as a single domain app for simplicity and reliability.